open-edge-insights/eii-messagebus/README.md

 **IMPORTANT:**

-The EII Message Bus depends on the EII Utils library.
-In order to compile the Alpine APK package for the EII Message Bus it must have the APK package for the EII Utils module.
+The Message Bus depends on the OEI Utils library.
+In order to compile the Alpine APK package for the Message Bus it must have the APK package for the OEI Utils module.

-To provide this, you must first build or download the Alpine APK package for the EII Utils library (see it's repo [here](https://github.com/open-edge-insights/eii-c-utils) to obtain the library).
+To provide this, you must first build or download the Alpine APK package for the OEI Utils library (see it's repo [here](https://github.com/open-edge-insights/eii-c-utils) to obtain the library).

 Once you have the APK, create an, "apks" directory at the top level of this